Do I need a business license as an independent contractor?

 In addition to the business licensing requirements mentioned above, your state may have licensing requirements for your profession.

-This is typically the case in the construction industry, including general contractors, landscaping, HVAC contractors, electricians, and plumbers.
+This is typically the case in the construction industry, including general contractors, landscapers, HVAC contractors, electricians, and plumbers.

-In these fields, the licensing requirements depend on the types of projects you work on, how expensive they are, and where you work.
+In these fields, whether you need a license depends on the types of projects you work on, how expensive they are, and where you work.

-Each state has their own regulations that impact your licensing and registration requirements, such as:
+Each state has its own regulations that impact your licensing and registration requirements, including these for general contractors:

-- California requires both licensing and registration to work on construction projects worth more than $500.
-There are four types of licenses available, depending on the work being done.
+- California requires both licensing and registration to work on construction projects worth more than $1,000.

-- Georgia, on the other hand, requires licensing and registration for construction projects worth $2,500 or more.
-There are four types of licenses available.
+- Georgia requires licensing and registration for construction projects worth $2,500 or more.

-Many other fields also require licensing and insurance, such as architecture, cleaning services, engineering, hairstyling, insurance, plumbing, and real estate.
+Many other fields require licensing and insurance, such as architecture, cleaning services, engineering, hairstyling, insurance, and real estate.

 Do contractors need business insurance to get licensed?